UK Index Funds – A Guide for expats

 Index Fund Diversification

-Unless you are a sophisticated investor, the more companies the merrier.
-That’s because the more companies you track the more chance you have of holding the winners and it’s these that will govern your returns.
+Unless you are a sophisticated investor, the more companies you divide your money among the merrier.
+That’s because you then have of holding the winners and it’s these that will govern your returns.

-Yes, more companies could equate to more rubbish, but the winners will more than make up for the losers.
+Sure, more companies equates to more rubbish, but the winners will more than make up for the losers.
 It’s simple mathematics really.

 Whereas a company can only loose 100% of it’s value, its potential for growth is infinite.
 200%, 500%, 2000% take your pick.
 The Amazon’s of this world more than make up for those companies that go bankrupt.